rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **How do I use Chitubox slicer?**

-Lots of video tutorials exist on youtube.
+Lots of video tutorials exist on YouTube.
 3DPrintingPro has a very good set [here](https://www.youtube.com/watch?v=TTZpvhfaNWY&list=PLC4QzbTxrEF-fA1OC_-zE_4f6n1K-w2SS).

 **What settings do I need for the test (rook) file?**